Prospective Students

 - We DO NOT assign topics to students in principle.

-- When you have read 50 papers and still haven’t found a suitable/interested topic, I will give my suggestions.
+- When you have read 50 papers and still haven’t found a suitable topic that interests you, I may give my suggestions.

 - My style: